Halcy0nic/SUBZero/README.md

 ## Features
 * Wireless USB Network Attached Storage
 * Access Point with configurable WPA2 authentication
-* Can act as a router for devices connected to the SUBZero wireless network and provide Internet Access
+* Can act as a wireless router for devices connected to the SUBZero wireless network
 * Easy to use HTTPS File Server
 * Built with a $10.00 Raspberry Pi Zero W